-- 7.2.11.6 The transverse slopes on any portion of a taxiway strip beyond that to be graded shall not exceed an upward or downward slope of 5 per cent as measured in the direction away from the taxiway. - 7.2.12 Holding bays, runway-holding positions, intermediate holding positions and road-holding positions
+- 7.2.11.6 The transverse slopes on any portion of a taxiway strip beyond that to be graded shall not exceed an upward or downward slope of 5 per cent as measured in the direction away from the taxiway. - Note 1- Where deemed necessary for proper drainage, an open-air storm water conveyance may be allowed in the non-graded portion of a taxiway strip and would be placed as far as practicable from the taxiway. - Note 2 The aerodrome RFF procedure would need to take into account the location of open-air storm water conveyances within the non-graded portion of a taxiway strip. - 7.2.12 Holding bays, runway-holding positions, intermediate holding positions and road-holding positions

-- 7.2.12.1 Recommendation Holding bay(s) should be provided when the traffic density is medium or heavy. - 7.2.12.2 A runway-holding position or positions shall be established: - a) on the taxiway, at the intersection of a taxiway and a runway; and - b) at an intersection of a runway with another runway when the former runway is part of a standard taxi-route. - 7.2.12.3 A runway-holding position shall be established on a taxiway if the location or alignment of the taxiway is such that a taxiing aircraft or vehicle can infringe an obstacle limitation surface or interfere with the operation of radio navigation aids.
+- 7.2.12.1 Recommendation Holding bay(s) should be provided when the traffic density is medium or heavy. - 7.2.12.2 A runway-holding position or positions shall be established:

-- 7.2.12.4 Recommendation An intermediate holding position should be established on a taxiway at any point other than a runway-holding position where it is desirable to define a specific holding limit. - 7.2.12.5 A road-holding position shall be established at an intersection of a road with a runway.
+- a) on the taxiway, at the intersection of a taxiway and a runway; and - b) at an intersection of a runway with another runway when the former runway is part of a standard taxi-route. - 7.2.12.3 A runway-holding position shall be established on a taxiway if the location or alignment of the taxiway is such that a taxiing aircraft or vehicle can infringe an obstacle limitation surface or interfere with the operation of radio navigation aids. - 7.2.12.4 Recommendation An intermediate holding position should be established on a taxiway at any point other than a runway-holding position where it is desirable to define a specific holding limit. - 7.2.12.5 A road-holding position shall be established at an intersection of a road with a runway.